-Explore Dublin’s Pub life
+5. Explore Dublin’s Pub life in December

 If you say Dublin, you say pubs.
-On every street corner you can find at least one and they are open basically all day.
+On every street corner, you can find at least one and they are open basically all day.

 They also serve food all day and ordering a pint of Guinness at 11 am is not a weird thing.

 We spent every night in a pub.
-We had a quiet night at a heritage pub were we ordered stew and had our first pints of Guinness.
+We had a quiet night at a heritage pub where we ordered stew and had our first pints of Guinness.

-Another night we ate at a very busy pub with all kinds of different people drinking and talking, while we had dinner at 9 pm.
+On a different night, we ate at a very busy pub with all kinds of different people drinking and talking, while we had dinner at 9 pm.

 And on Sunday, we spend some time in a family pub, with children running around and old couples going out for a drink.
 Every time, we were more than welcome.

 They could always find us one more table to sit at and the atmosphere was very relaxed.
 With the Dublin weather in December, it’s always a good excuse to get out of the rain and into the pub!
 Learn all there is to learn about Dublin Pub culture, with amazing Irish whiskeys and pints.